Stella0A/Stella0A/README.md

 ## What I work on
 - Analyzing complex datasets to uncover actionable insights.
 - Developing machine learning models for predictive analytics and classification.
-- Creating interactive dashboards and reports using PowerBI and Tableau.
+- Creating interactive dashboards and reports using Power BI and Tableau.
 - Cleaning and preparing data for high-quality, reliable analysis.
 - Designing business intelligence solutions aligned with strategic goals.
 - Automating tasks and optimizing workflows for improved efficiency.